lucasmouilleron/dockerManagerTest/README.md

 =================

-Test project for the dockerManger project : https://github.com/lucasmouilleron/dockerManager
+Test project for the dockerManger project : https://github.com/lucasmouilleron/dockerManager The docker/id_rsa* key has been added to the github project deployment keys

 Tests
 -----
 - From dockerManager
-- Build and run : `docker build -t test .` and `docker run -d -ti -p 8090:80 test`
+- Build and run : `cd docker`, `docker build -t test .` and `docker run -ti -p 8090:80 test`